-The aggregate purchase consideration of \$34.1 million for the Runbook Acquisition, which is subject to final working capital working adjustments, was paid in cash on the acquisition date.
+The aggregate purchase consideration of \$34.1 million for the Runbook Acquisition was paid in cash on the acquisition date.
+The purchase consideration is subject to a final working capital adjustment, which has not yet been finalized.
+Any adjustment will be recorded in the consolidated statement of operations in the period of settlement.
 The estimated purchased working capital included approximately \$2.6 million in cash.
 We amended our credit facility to add an additional term loan pursuant to which we borrowed \$30.0 million and used the proceeds and cash on hand to fund the acquisition.
 In connection with our initial public offering, we repaid all amounts outstanding under the term loan.
 We incurred \$1.6 million in transaction costs and fees to complete the Runbook Acquisition.